jina/press/bio/long.md

 Jina (they/she) is a design systems advocate.
-At Google, they manage the design and developer advocates for Material Design.
-They founded [Clarity][], the premier design systems community conference.
-They also began the [Design Systems Coalition][] and its inaugural chapter, [San Francisco Design Systems Coalition][].
-And they manage the [Design Systems Slack][] (with ~24K+ members).

-They also co-chair the [Design Tokens Community Group][].
+They founded [Clarity][], a design systems community conference, and they manage the [Design Systems Slack][].
+Jina co-chairs the [Design Tokens Community Group][].
 And on the [Sass][] core team, they lead the brand and website design and development.

-Prior to joining Google, Jina was a member of the [Google Developers Experts][] program, where they were recognized as a Product Design Expert in Visual Design as well as in Web Technologies.
+Jina is also recognized as a [Google Developers Expert][] (in Web Technologies [UI and Tooling]).

-Jina has been making websites as a hobby for about 28 years.
-They’ve worked professionally in the industry for 21 years (18 of those years working with design systems).
+Jina has been making websites as a hobby for about 30 years.
+They’ve worked professionally in the industry for 22 years (19 of those years working with design systems).

 Earlier in their career, Jina led the CSS architecture and style guide for the [Apple Online Store][] remodel in 2007, which included launching the first iPhone.
 As a frontend UX engineer, they led the online store’s CSS architecture and documentation towards web standards globally across all store instances for locales, education and business-to-business, and more.
 They also supported the marketing and communication teams to build out components for time-sensitive product launches.
 Then, as a visual interaction designer, Jina worked on overall UI chrome for the store, sign in/account creation flows, shopping cart and check out flows, as well as product configurations for purchasing Macs, iPhones, iPods, and more.